Casio added two new distinctively octagonal-shaped carbon-infused MT-G watches to their collection in late 2020.

 The first thing I noticed about the G-Shock MT-G MTGB2000D, with its new angular case design, is that light reflects off the case and bracelet far more than the previous MT-Gs.
 This gives the watch a bit more upscale look.
 The second is that the rugged steel case is large, yet still maintains refined proportions, perhaps because of the new lines of the case.

-Based on our measurements the diameter across the case including the crown guards is 49.5 mm (not 51 mm as the factory lists it), the thickness is 15.5 mm (not 15.9 mm), and the lug-to-lug is 54.25 mm (not 55.1 mm).
-Our measurements were taken with two different calipers, one digital and the other manual, multiple times.
-Although neither caliper has been professionally calibrated.
+Based on our measurements the diameter across the case including the crown guards is 49.5 mm, the thickness is 15.5 mm, and the lug-to-lug is 54.25 mm.
+Our measurements vary slightly from the factory specifications, however, they were recorded with two different calipers, one digital and the other manual, multiple times (although neither caliper has been professionally calibrated).

 If you’re ordering online without trying the watch on first, the circumference of your wrist is one way to determine how well it might fit, however, it’s really the width that matters more in regard to comfort.
 My wrist is approximately 57 to 58 mm across, and so the watch at 54.25 mm lug-to-lug fits well.